 - Cheese knife - There are a few types to choose from but from experience there are four main knifes.
 It’s also worth mentioning that you don’t want knifes to be contaminating other cheeses, so the more the better.

 - Pronged knife best for soft to semi-hard cheese

 - Cheese plane best for hard and semi-soft cheese

 - Spade knife best for hard cheese

 - Liqueur saucer - Usually a small glass bowl set on a short stem and approximately 50 to 80ml in volume.

 Cheese boards can be plain or as theatrical and imaginative as you like.
 We like to dress ours with pickles, dried fruit, nuts and seasonal fruits such as apples, grapes, figs, melon and strawberries.
 There is also the option to include a good selection of charcuterie.
 The possibilities are endless and certainly add the wow factor when entertaining guests.
-The great thing about sharing platters are they’re for sharing and what better way to get your guests talking.
+The great thing about sharing platters is....
+They’re for sharing!

 Origin of Cheese boards - 1500’s